NeroReflex/Gishiki/README.md

 ## Security

-Security is never enough, especially when dealing with people's data in a digital environment!

-To help you obtaining a secure working environment Gishiki deploy a set of cryptographic utilities based on the OpenSSL ones and abstract away most common cryptographic operations.
+In order to help you obtaining a secure working environment Gishiki deploy a set of cryptographic utilities based on the OpenSSL ones and abstract away most common cryptographic operations.